RS-Mind/rsclasses/README.md

 ### Mortar
 [Uncommon]
-Shooting redirects your bullets towards the cursor.
+Shooting redirects your bullets towards the cursor
 - No Bullet gravity
 - +0.5s Reload time